-THEA 2510 Scene Painting Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (3:2:3) Description: This course provides a practical examination of the basic techniques of scene painting.
+THEA 2510 Scene Painting

+Description: This course provides a practical examination of the basic techniques of scene painting.
 It also serves as a unique opportunity for students to see their work on stage by participating in the production of the Snow College theatrical season.; The class is organized as a combination of lecture, demonstration, research, and studio work.
 This course is repeatable for credit.
 (Additional fee required)